lz8399/Capstone/readme.md

 # Team Mahogany - Tufts University

+## Who

 We help first-responders best evaluate terrain risks in post-disaster scenarios by iterating on current drone software/hardware and adding support for harmful radiation detection.
+Similar tech exists in a military setting, but we are developing an open-source software/hardware prototype for use by public organizations such as [Help.NGO - Global DIRT](http://globaldirt.org/).

+## What

-Our project is a prototype for a black-box attachment to a drone/other unmanned vehicle that reports standard image, thermal, and radiation data over radio to a radio receiver and displays the reported infomation in an intuitive user interface, in real time -- no internet required.
+Our project is a prototype for a black-box attachment for a drone/other unmanned vehicle that reports standard image, thermal, and radiation data over radio to a radio receiver and displays the reported infomation in an intuitive user interface, in real time -- no internet required.

 ## Getting Started